genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ### Response

-A schema for the response type used in the endpoint will be generated automatically, this schema includes support for sealed types.
+A schema for the response type used in the endpoint is generated automatically.
+This schema includes support for sealed types.
 However, the schema can be customised if needed.
-Also examples and descriptions can be provided.
-Furthermore, additional responses can be defined.
+YOu can also provide:

+- examples
+- descriptions
+- additional responses

+Here is an example:

 ```kotlin {2-13}
 endpoint<TestData>(RequestType.GET, "test") {